mmore500/tag-olympics-writeup/review/reviewer-1.md

 > I really like the inclusion of the hash metric as a control.

 Thank you!
-We were trying to imagine how to invent an "anti" metric and were surprised by its strong performance in some regards.
+We were trying to imagine how to invent an "antipattern" metric and were surprised by its strong performance in some regards.

 > "Geometric constraint might prove useful to facilitate modularity by allowing subsets of tag space to correspond to associated functionality" -- this perhaps sounds like homology, maybe you want to label it as such?
 >